Ashley Destin

 EWU McNair Scholar Ashley Destin Awarded Marjorie Benedict-Holman Scholarship

 Congratulations to EWU McNair Scholar Ashley Destin!
 Ashley has been awarded the Marjorie Benedict-Holman Scholarship.
 The scholarship benefits undergraduate single parents.
 Currently, Ashley is finishing a Biology major at Eastern Washington University.
-She recently completed research on Size Scaling in the Skull of North American Felids as Adaptations for Prey Acquisition with Dr. Judd A. Case. … Read more
+She recently completed research on Size Scaling in the Skull of North American Felids as Adaptations for Prey Acquisition with Dr. Judd A. Case.
+This … Read more

 Picture of Murdock College Science logo